 It is important to stress that every person who trusts in Jesus Christ for eternal salvation will have a more abundant life than if they had not placed their trust in Jesus.
 They will have greater inner joy or contentment because their sins have been forgiven and their eternal destiny – to enjoy the bliss of being with God forever – is assured.
 They will not need to be anxious as to what will become of them after their life on earth is terminated by physical death.
 However, a number of the teachings of Jesus that deal with matters other than eternal salvation suggest that it is possible for a person to have an even more abundant life.
 Let’s consider several of these teachings.

 Jesus Christ made it very clear that the two most important commandments are to love God and to love other people (see Matthew 22:35-40 and Mark 12:28-31).
 The more successful we are in living according to these two commandments, the greater our inner joy or contentment is likely to be.
 Genuine (i.e., unselfish) love elevates life to a higher plane than that experienced by people who have little regard for God and/or for other people.
-[For a more comprehensive discussion of the commandment to love other people, please see our article entitled “Are Christians Supposed to Love Everyone?”]
+[For a more comprehensive discussion of the commandment to love other people, click on “Are Christians Supposed to Love Everyone?”]

 Jesus Christ also taught that His followers should follow His example of serving other people, rather than expecting other people to serve them.
 In Matthew 20:26b-28, Jesus declared, “[W]hoever desires to become great among you, let him be your servant.
 And whoever desires to be first among you, let him be your slave – just as the son of Man [Jesus Christ] did not come to be served, but to serve, and to give His life a ransom for many.”
 (Also, see Mark 9:35 and 10:43b-45.)
 Joyfully serving (i.e., ministering to) other people is an excellent way of demonstrating our love for them.
 Conversely, wanting to be served by other people suggests self-centeredness.
 Those who desire to serve other people will generally find greater inner satisfaction than those who seek the opposite.